 Yes, the spring housing market is sure to bring out buyers, but plenty of folks may hold off on making an offer.
 With more homes to choose from, they can afford to be picky, and that could extend their search by months.
 Come September though, serious buyers will be feeling the pressure to make their move before the holiday season or bad weather hits.
 That’s where you come in.

-- How to prepare: Step up the curb appeal.
+- How to prepare to sell your house in the fall: Step up the curb appeal.
 Curb appeal is one of the biggest things people forget about when selling in the fall.
 Fix up the front porch, rake the leaves, and please – don’t forget to clean the gutters!
 With everything well maintained, you’ll be ready when the buyers are.